RedisLabs/redislabs-docs/content/rs/administering/database-operations/database-backup.md

 ### FTP server

-Before you schedule backups to an FTP server, make sure that:
+Before you configure backups to an FTP server, make sure that:

 - The RS instance has network connectivity to the FTP server.
 - The user that you specify in the FTP server location has read and write priviledges.